Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Methods

 The adaptive derivative-assembled pseudo-Trotter variational quantum eigensolver (ADAPT-VQE)\cite{grimsley2019adaptive} is a VQE-inspired algorithm designed to approximate the ground state wave-function and ground state energy of a given Hamiltonian.
 Unlike many other classical variational quantum eigensolvers such as the various flavours of trotterised unitary coupled cluster \cite{tilly2022variational, romero2018strategies, ryabinkin2018qubit, kandala2017hardware, lee2018generalized, mizukami2020orbital} however, ADAPT-VQE does not specify a fixed ansatz for the sought-after ground state at the beginning of the algorithm.
 Instead, ADAPT-VQE functions by first fixing a set of admissible Hermitian generators (the so-called operator pool).
 The ansatz wave-function is then grown iteratively by parametrically exponentiating a carefully selected Hermitian generator, appending this exponentiated generator to the previous ansatz wave-function, and then variationally tuning the new ansatz wave-function.
 Since the selection procedure is tailored to the specific Hamiltonian system under consideration (see below), one usually hopes to obtain a more compact ansatz than the one generated by non-adaptive VQEs while still retaining the practical advantages of the VQE for near-term quantum hardware.

 The general workflow of the ADAPT-VQE algorithm is as follows.
-Given the qubit representation of an input Hamiltonian~$H$, a pool of admissible Hermitian generators~$\mathbb{P}$, and a stopping criterion: \begin{enumerate} \item Boot the qubits to an initial state $\ket{\Psi^{(0)}}$.
+Given the qubit representation of an input Hamiltonian~$H$, a pool of admissible Hermitian generators~$\mathbb{P}$, and a stopping criterion: \begin{enumerate} \item Boot the qubits to an initial state $\ket{\Psi^{(0)}}$ and define the pool of parameterised unitary operator $\mathbb{U}$ as